phizaz/angular-directive-wrapper/README.md

 # angular-directive-wrapper
 A wrapper code for Angular's Directive for a better and more understandable directive

+Just include directive.js into your codebase and use it!

 # Usage Example
 ```
 import angular from 'angular';